alexsexton/kitchen-sink/Readme.md

 A handy copy and paste with most of the current HTML elements.
 Plus my new gulp config and some placeholder assets.

 Includes some content because what is a website without content.
 For your enjoyment these are Alan Partridge quotes.
-If you don't know who he is I pity you.
-Dan.
-DAN.
-DAN!

 ## Dependencies